We Will Never Die

-We Will Never Die is a dramatic pageant dedicated to the "2 million Civilian Jewish Dead of Europe" staged before an audience of 40,000 at Madison Square Garden on March 9, 1943, to raise public awareness of the ongoing mass murder of Europe's Jews.
+We Will Never Die was a dramatic pageant staged at Madison Square Garden on March 9, 1943, to raise public awareness of the ongoing mass murder of Europe's Jews.
 It was organized by the Bergson Group and written by screenwriter and author Ben Hecht, and produced by Billy Rose and Ernst Lubitsch.
 The musical score was composed by Kurt Weill (1900–1950), and staged by Moss Hart (1904–1961), a leading Broadway producer.
 The pageant starred Edward G. Robinson, Edward Arnold, John Garfield, Sam Levene, Paul Stewart, Sylvia Sidney, and Paul Muni.
 It subsequently traveled to other cities nationwide.

 Purpose of pageant

 "Out of frustration over American policy and outrage at Hollywood's fear of offending its European markets", screenwriter and author Ben Hecht, in January 1942, held a dinner with numerous Jewish writers and others in the arts, to focus attention on the plight of Europe's Jewish population, then being decimated by Nazi Germany.
 Composer Kurt Weill and producer Moss Hart immediately volunteered to help in any way they could, with Weill stating, "Please count on me for everything."